Cydhra/mpirion/README.md

 Currently, the library makes use of a fork of [rsmpi](https://github.com/rsmpi/rsmpi), so you need to use the `sized_process` branch of the fork.
 Those features will hopefully be merged into the main repository soon.

-## Features
+## Missing Features
-I mainly created this library for my own projects, so it currently supports only a limited subset of Criterion features.
+I mainly created this library for my own projects, so while designing I only target Criterion features I explicitly need.
+For example, the library forces the use of `iter_custom` for measurements, and does not support multiple benchmark targets per file.
-If you need more, feel free to open an issue or a pull request; I do plan on maintaining this library.
+If you need more features,
+feel free to open an issue or a pull request; I do plan on maintaining this library.